Environment

 Noba

-NOBA is aware of the vital role played by banks in the transition to a more sustainable society and their ability to impact development towards a more sustainable financial system.
-For NOBA, it chiefly relates to the impact the Bank may have on climate change mitigation arising from NOBA’s lending.
+NOBA is aware of the important role played by banks in the transition to a more sustainable society and their ability to impact development towards a more sustainable financial system.
+For NOBA, it mostly relates to the impact the Bank may have on climate change mitigation arising from NOBA’s lending.
+During 2025, NOBA conducted a climate scenario analysis as well as a resilience analysis, that have given us a better understanding of both climate-related risks and opportunities ahead.

 Noba